6.09.2014

 Print display

-New visual art courses at this high school could offer semester or full-year enrollment and still combine: drawing, painting, foundational studio art, advanced studio art, printmaking, photography, video, sculpture, art history.
+New courses at this school could include: prerequisite foundational studio art, drawing, painting, printmaking, photography, video, sculpture, advanced studio art, art history.